teklynk/twitch_shoutout/README.md

 **Show the most recent clip:** This will show the most recent popular clip.

+**Show profile image:** This will show the users profile image if no clips exist.

 **Show text on top of clip:** Displays a title on top of the video clip "Go check out MrCoolStreamer".

 **Mods only:** Limit the !so to mods and streamer.